 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in Indiana.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Indiana may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+And Indiana may have changed the amounts since the last update of this article.
+Consider checking on the Indiana General Assembly website or with your local bankruptcy court.